-In February, Google rolled-out a new element for desktop PCs in their search results.
+In February 2018, Google rolled-out a new element for desktop PCs in their search results.
 If someone clicks on a result and then returns to the Google search results (a so-called “short click“), the user will often find a box directly below the result they just returned from.
 This box is titled “People also search for” and shows a list with links to similar search queries.
-Let’s give it a fancy name and call them “short click box“.
+Let’s give it a fancy name and it the short click box.

 What is New?

 This short click box is not really new.
-Google already shows them for mobile search results on smartphones, since October 2016.
+Google already had this implemented for mobile search results on smartphones, since October 2016.
 English speaking countries may have also seen different designs of this feature on desktop.
-Really new is that we now have this box on desktop searches for non-English speaking countries, like Germany.
+What’s really new is that we now have this box on desktop searches for all countries.

 What is a Short Click?

 If a user clicks a result on Google’s search results and then returns to the same search result page just to click on a different result, we get what Google internally calls a “short click“.
 SEOs have an alternative name for this: Return-to-SERP.
 A large number of SEO experts and practitioners believe that such a short click is a negative user signal.
 The fact that Google is increasingly rolling-out this short click box to more search results is a strong hint that they are on to something and shows two things:

 - Google can identify and measure short clicks

 - Google believes that a short click needs intervention